Uribarri (Bilbao metro)

 Uribarri is a station on line 3 of the Bilbao metro.
 The station is also served by Euskotren Trena commuter and regional rail services.
-The station is located in the neighbourhood of Uribarri, part of the district with the same name, in Bilbao.
+The station is located in the neighborhood of Uribarri, part of the district with the same name, in Bilbao.
 It opened on 8 April 2017.

 Station layout

 Uribarri follows the same cavern-like station layout shared by most underground stations of the system, designed by Norman Foster, with the main hall located suspended directly above the tracks.